aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: budgetary estimates are made one to two years prior to project completion*

-- Analogous estimates are called activity-based costing.
+- Analogous(相似的) estimates are called activity-based costing.

 > *<strong>wrong reason</strong>: they are called top-down estimates.*